futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 source start-cluster.sh
 ```

-If you succeed to run this command appropriately, you can find your stack, named "flight-analysis-hadoop-[your name]" by 'heat stack-list'
+If you succeed to run this command appropriately, you can find your stack, named "flight-analysis-hadoop-[your name]" by `heat stack-list`

 ## 4 Heat-temlate